sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 I tried to make something like a debugger.

 ### Motivation
-- I normally use Visual Studio, but it is troublesome to step by step manually at debugging
+- I normally use Visual Studio, but it is troublesome to step through code manually at debugging
   - When the number of steps is large in a loop or the like
-  - When I want to check the state of branching and the state of variables lightly
+  - When I want to check the state of branching or variables lightly

 ### Solution
 - Specify only the time interval of the step and let the debugger run automatically